Editor’s note: Updated to reflect 2019 dates.

 One of the hardest holidays of the year for children with food allergies is Halloween.
 For those who aren’t aware: most chocolate Halloween candy is deemed unsafe for many of the top eight allergens, such as peanuts, tree nuts, and milk (if you look at the large bag’s label, you will see a cross-contamination warning).
 So what’s a child with a food allergy to do?

 My sister and I grew up in the 1980s, both of us having tree-nut allergies and not knowing anyone else with a food allergy.
 According to www.foodallergies.org, one in thirteen children has a life-threatening food allergy, including one of my own children.
-I am writing this post both for parents of children with food allergies as well as parents who would like to accommodate for children with food allergies.
+I am writing this post both for parents of children with food allergies as well as parents who would like to accommodate children with food allergies.
+Obviously, I am not a medical expert and you should always listen to your doctor and your knowledge of your child’s specific needs.

 Halloween Fun for Kids with Food Allergies